FraTesta/experimental_ws/src/final_assignment/README.md

 Then build the workspace.

 ## **Run**
 First of all as always source the workspace.
-I provide different launch files.
+I provide different launch files and parameters such as:
+- **ui** = if set to true it will launch the UI node to interact with the project.
+- **rviz** = open the Rviz simulation (_rviz:=true_).

 Launch the project (with the User Interface)
 ```
 roslaunch final_assignment start.launch ui:=true
 ```
-(You can also run rviz using the parameter _rviz:=true_).
 Now you should see two terminal windows: One for the User Interface
 ```
 ******************************
  Welcome !!!!